Neocreb/frontend-eloity-unified-ecosys/COMPREHENSIVE_REALTIME_IMPLEMENTATION_GUIDE.md

 ---

-*This guide provides complete step-by-step instructions to transform the Softchat platform from mock data to a fully functional, production-ready application with real-time features across all modules.*
+*This guide provides complete step-by-step instructions to transform the Eloity platform from mock data to a fully functional, production-ready application with real-time features across all modules.*

 **Last Updated:** December 2024
 **Version:** 2.0.0
-**Platform:** Softchat Social Media & Marketplace Platform
+**Platform:** Eloity Social Media & Marketplace Platform